karilaa-dev/DEV209-FinalProject/README.md

 - User authentication with Firebase (email/password)
 - Create, edit, and delete playlists
 - Add YouTube videos to playlists with automatic thumbnail extraction
+- Integrated YouTube search to easily find and add videos
+- Reordering videos within playlists using drag handles or up/down controls
+- Hide playlists from the main view (accessible only via direct link)
 - Responsive design with 4 playlists per row on desktop
 - Infinite scroll for browsing playlists
 - Search functionality for finding playlists